sugarvillela/DataSource/README.md

 # DataSource
 Iterator with additional functionality

-## Needed: a universal iterator to work on all sources interchangeably:
+### A general iterator to work on several sources interchangeably:
  * Arrays, Lists, small files (from memory), large files (from disk/cache), strings (tokenized on space).

-### Implementations should provide:
+### Implementations should provide additional features:
  * Empty line skipping.
  * Word-by-word iteration of source (tokenizing to a continuous word stream).
  * Peek forward and peek back.